wp-plugins/wtg-csv-exporter/readme.txt

 Tested up to: 4.0.0
 Stable tag: trunk

-New multiple file CSV exporter for 2014 by WebTechGlobal.
-I have company intranets in mind (not just online WP) when planning future updates for this plugin.
-So whatever you see now is only the early design.
+New multiple file CSV exporter for 2015 offers export profiles to create the perfect .csv file.

 == Description ==